-GACS is subject to independent oversight by the Guam Academy Charter Schools Council (the Council).
-The Council is tasked with monitoring GACS' operations, compliance with applicable laws and the provisions of the Charter granted, the progress of meeting student academic achievement expectations specified in the Charter, and compliance with annual reporting requirements.
+GACS operates under the independent oversight of the Guam Academy Charter Schools Council (the Council).
+The Council is responsible for monitoring the school's operations, ensuring compliance with applicable laws and the provisions of its charter, and evaluating its progress toward meeting the student academic achievement goals outlined in the charter.
+Additionally, the Council oversees GACS adherence to annual reporting requirements to maintain accountability and transparency.